 What steps do you feel insurers can take that will best close current gaps on fair treatment of customers? ↑ 26 How do you see risk-based regulation and principles based regulation applying within a CCIR/CISRO context?
 (Examples: FSRA - Principles of conduct for insurance intermediaries, Principles Based public consultation, CCIR-CISRO incentives management, FSRA advisor review document, AMF moving away in complaints area to being more prescriptive) ↑ 18 What are the big regulatory asks for this year?
-(Examples: climate related risks, operational resilience, complaints) ↑ 13 Each of your regulatory authorities has rule- making powers.
-How are you planning to use these powers, and how will you try to make any new rules harmonized or consistent with similar rules in other provinces? ↑ 1 3 What use of technology do you see in in regulatory compliance?
+(Examples: climate related risks, operational resilience, complaints) 1 3 Each of your regulatory authorities has rule- making powers.
+How are you planning to use these powers, and how will you try to make any new rules harmonized or consistent with similar rules in other provinces? ↑ 13 What use of technology do you see in in regulatory compliance?
 1 2 To Louise - Is there data available regarding issues with complex products, or is the AMF basing its position on consumer complaints?
 1 0 Are there any international regulatory trends we should be aware of?
 1 9

-New Regulations and Bills and How They Come To Be Hartley Lefton, Partner, McCarthy Tétrault LLP
+New Regulations and Bills and how they come to be Hartley Lefton, Partner, McCarthy Tétrault LLP

 Hartley Lefton said that the Canadian system for making laws is based on the UK system.
-There is a First Reading, where the Bill is introduced.
-The Second Reading is where there is a substantive debate on the Bill.
-At this stage, the Bill will either fail or pass; if the latter, it will go to a Committee, with potential witnesses, hearings, and public comment.

-If the Bill proceeds through the Committee review phase, it then goes to Third Reading, at which stage there is a vote in the legislature to pass the Bill.
-If it passes, it goes for Royal Assent (Governor General federally, and Lieutenant General provincially), which is largely ceremonial (the Queen's representative virtually always signs the Bills presented).
-Federally, there is also a need for Senate passage following largely the same process.
+There is a First Reading, where the bill is introduced.
+The Second Reading there where there is a substantive debate on the bill.
+At this stage, the bill will fail or pass; if the latter, it will go to a Committee, with potential witnesses, hearings, and public comment.
+If the bill passes the Committee phase, it then goes to Third Reading, at which stage there is an up or down vote.
+If it passes, it goes for Royal Assent (Governor General federally, and Lieutenant General provincial), which is largely ceremonial (the Queen's representative virtually always signs the bills presented to it).
+There is also federally a need for Senate passage following largely the same process.

-Other sources of legal compliance requirements include Regulations, which often assist with the implementation of a law, such as forms, or setting certain fees or timing; these often are initiated within the bureaucracy, and are implemented through an Order-in-Council (Cabinet).
+Other sources of compliance requirements including Regulations, which often assist with the implementation of a law such as forms, or setting certain fees or timing; these often are initiated within the bureaucracy, and are implemented through an Order-in-Council (Cabinet).
 There is also something called the "Administrative State" which includes regulatory agencies such as OSFI, FSRA, AMF, and BCFSA.
 They set their own policies, processes, and standards, though they interact with the government.
-Regulation is developed by the Cabinet and implemented by regulatory agencies, although regulatory agencies can, in some cases, create rules subject to Ministerial approval.

-There is also an important distinction to be made between risk-based or principles-based regulations, on the one hand, versus rules-based regulation on the other hand.
+Regulation is developed by the Cabinet and implemented by regulatory agencies, although regulatory agencies can in some cases create rules subject to Ministerial approval.
+There is also an important distinction to be made between risk-based or principles-based regulations, versus rules-based regulation.

 But there is more to the story than this formal process.
-The origin of Bills is based on situations developed well before the First Reading.
-The two principal sources of new Bills are that (i) "something must be done"-responding to a perceived injustice; and (ii) initiatives from the bureaucracy.
-Examples of these origin sources for Bills were then provided.
-It was noted that while most Private Members' Bills fail, they are a good indicator of potential future legislative changes that the government may initiate-an example being current Private Members' Bills on "trafficking" in life insurance policies (viatical settlements) that may reflect a shift in views of that sort of activity.
+The origin of bills is based on situations developed well before the first reading.
+The two principal sources of new bills are that "something must be done"-responding to a perceived injustice; and initiatives from the bureaucracy.
+Examples of these origins of bills were then provided.
+It was noted that while most private members' bills fail, they are a good indicator of potential future legislative changes that the government may initiative-an example being current private members' bills on "trafficking" in life insurance policies that may reflect a shift in views of this sort of activity.